Codom/codom.github.io/blog/vue_port.md

 # Vue port

-I have spent the past few days porting my website into vue.
+I have spent the past few days porting my website into Vue.
 I've done this to try and understand a modern web development framework instead of some system I've duct-taped and zip-tied together in Python.

+I write this blog simply to document my learning process.
+There may be some errors, things may be outdated, etc, so keep that in mind going forward.

 At the moment, the site doesn't differ much from the default scaffold that vue provides.
 This is because I'm not a designer, and don't pretend to be.
-However, I do think some things can be done in order to shape this site to more closely match the style I had previously.
+However, I do think some things can be done to shape this site to more closely match the style I had previously.

 ## Porting three.js